runlikeforrestgump/emacs/README.md

 Subword mode allows Emac's commands to recognise uppercase letters in StudlyCapsIdentifiers as word boundaries: <code>(global-subword-mode t)</code>.

 Display a list of available completions when you are in the minibuffer and completion is active: <code>(icomplete-mode t)</code>.

+To display a list of completions in a pop-up when you're typing, install company-mode: <code>M-x package-install &lt;RET&gt; company</code>.
+To enable company-mode for programming modes, add the following to your init file: <code>(add-hook 'prog-mode-hook 'company-mode)</code>.

 ## Mode Line